 - List Segmentation: Targeting your message at the right audience is an important part of email marketing, and we looked at how the CRM handles creating segments of your contact lists, including whether it will automatically segment lists based on engagement.

-- Integrations: We looked at how easy it is to connect the CRM to not only email marketing tools, but other productivity and sales tools like Gmail and Outlook.
+- Integrations: We looked at how easy it is to connect the CRM to not only email marketing software and tools, but other productivity and sales tools like Gmail and Outlook.

 - Reporting: To be effective, your email marketing efforts need to be tracked and measured.
 We evaluated the best options based on what type of reporting is available for your email marketing campaigns, including subscribe/unsubscribe and engagement.

 Based on these factors we recommend HubSpot CRM as the best overall CRM for email marketing due to the ease of use, price, and combination of customer relationship and marketing automation features.
 HubSpot’s marketing hub features make it the most powerful CRM for email marketing, while still being easy to set up and use by any small business.